 Done well, a simple, yet relevant, evaluation practice can significantly improve a program's effectiveness.

 Accountability is the key reason for evaluation.
 Most small and mid-sized nonprofits conduct formal evaluations because it is required by their funders.
-Government agencies, foundations, the United Way and even individual donors are scrutinizing nonprofits more closely for accountability and effectiveness.
-Program participants, boards, staff and the public are also demanding greater accountability from non-profit organizations.
+Government agencies, foundations, the United Way, and even individual donors are scrutinizing nonprofits more closely than ever for accountability and effectiveness.
+Program participants, boards, staff, and the public are also demanding greater accountability from nonprofit organizations.

 - Prove they are worthy of the public trust and the dollars given because of the trust in the mission and operations of the charitable institutions

 - Show various contributors that their social investment is working — in today’s parlance, what’s the ROI?